Ndindi Nyoro: Team Tangatanga

-Ndìndì distinguished himself as a stalwart supporter and an adherent of then Kenyan Deputy President Dr William Ruto, and a figurehead behind Team Tangatanga – a large faction of Members of Parliament (MPs) that supported William Ruto's 2022 presidential bid.
+Nyoro distinguished himself as a stalwart supporter and an adherent of then Kenyan Deputy President Dr William Ruto, and a figurehead behind Team Tangatanga – a large faction of Members of Parliament (MPs) that supported William Ruto's 2022 presidential bid.
 Team Tangatanga (which derived its name from President Uhuru Kenyatta's 'kutangatanga' remark – which means to wander – as he referred to William Ruto's frequent political tours to Uhuru Kenyatta's Mount Kenya backyard) was composed a group of dissenters opposed to Uhuru-Raila Handshake (2018 Peace Agreement between President Uhuru Kenyatta and opposition leader Raila Odinga) due to its aim of blocking William Ruto's presidential bid.
 Tangatanga had its match in a loose political conglomeration called Team Kieleweke (which means clear or known) that comprised some Members of Parliament drawn from Jubilee Party and a few 2017 general election losers who were opposed to William Ruto's 2022 presidential bid.
-Ndìndì and other Tangatanga allied MPs from the Mount Kenya region bore the brunt for their association with William Ruto.
-In July 2019, Ndìndì wrote on his Facebook page that there were plans to harass and silence MPs affiliated to Deputy President William Ruto and that he himself had been informed reliably of his imminent arrest.
-Ndìndì said he would not be intimidated since he has 'lived in houses and situations worse than police cells'.
+Nyoro and other Tangatanga allied MPs from the Mount Kenya region bore the brunt for their association with William Ruto.
+In July 2019, Nyoro wrote on his Facebook page that there were plans to harass and silence MPs affiliated to Deputy President William Ruto and that he himself had been informed reliably of his imminent arrest.
+He said he would not be intimidated since he has 'lived in houses and situations worse than police cells'.